Preparing a well-written academic CV is essential if you want to apply for a job as a lecturer, researcher, or any other academic role.

 6. Awards and funding

-Academic awards and funding add to your academic prestige, making you more desirable to employers.
+Awards and funding add to your academic prestige, making you more desirable to employers.
 You can include scholarships, bursaries, grants, fellowships, or any other source of academic funding in this section.

-Each award and funding entry should include:
+Each award and funding entry should include the:

-- the date awarded
+- date awarded

 7. Research employment